hbiserinska/lung-nodules/README.md

 results when applied in the medical domain.
 The nodule detection with this single neural network and the right contrast enhancement technique resulted in low false positives with reasonably high sensitivity.

+### Access to the dataset can be requested from the following link: https://lndb.grand-challenge.org/